Round 1: Peek inside the creative mind of Jeff Hunter

 Round-one ideas have something refreshing to offer; a willful indifference towards their own badness.
 They’ve got a license to suck if deemed necessary in the never ending quest for attention.
 They simply don’t play by the same rules and they’re unbearably honest about it.
 What’s good about these bad ideas is that they get to be irreverent, ironic, disarmingly accessible and unflinchingly truthful—and still be charming.
 Any one of those things is enough to get you noticed.
 Which is kind of the whole point.
 They’ve also got built in tensions that have the potential to lead to something unexpectedly entertaining, in fact some bad ideas are just one twist away from becoming great ideas.
 Others are so shockingly bad that you can’t look away.
-It just takes one brave idiot to go poking around where nobody else thinks to look, and another even braver idiot to say, “What the hell, let’s do it.”
+It just takes one brave idiot to go poking around where nobody else thinks to look, and another even braver idiot with a budget to say, “What the hell, let’s make it.”

 The thing to remember about round-one is, If you’re going to go down, you might as well go down in a blaze of glory.
 That makes it our chance to throw out the rule book and get really creative.
 It’s the ADHD round.
 It’s our time for asking questions, ignoring answers, exploring tensions, taking naps, losing your keys, aiming for the fences, moving the fences,… My point is, you gotta step out of your perfect advertising bubble every once in a while and get your feet dirty.
 Over-rev your engine.
 Get out of your lane.
 Think across disciplines.
 Follow your gut and spend some time on an ill-conceived romp in the weeds and you may find the scenic route quite productive.
 I know, I’ve lost my keys there a few times.
-I think what I’m trying to say is don’t stop chasing after those foul balls.
+I think what I’m trying to say is never stop chasing after those foul balls.